Cubeir/Vanilla-RTX-Tuner/README.md

   - Donate: Opens the developer's Ko-Fi page.
     When this button is hovered, an up-to-date list of Vanilla RTX Insiders is displayed.
 I'm able to maintain my projects thanks to them.
 Consider becoming a supporter to have your name there! (or else I have to resort to ads, dead serious!)

-- The app occasionally displays announcements from this readme file and caches it for several hours, these announcements will be shown on startup.
+- The app may occasionally displays announcements from this readme file and caches it for several hours, these announcements will be shown on startup.
 They are used to inform users of important Vanilla RTX or App updates, known issues, etc... and sometimes for entertainment!

 ### Need help?

 Join [Vanilla RTX server on Discord](https://discord.gg/A4wv4wwYud) & ask away!

 ### PSA
 Bye Bye Tuner!
-Vanilla RTX App is here with a fresh coat of paint and more capable than ever!
-Be sure to get the new app from the Microsoft Store!
+The Vanilla RTX App has arrived with a fresh coat of paint and more capable than ever!
+Get the update from the Microsoft Store!